Livestreamed suicide: Notable cases

-In Russia
+Russia

-On October 17, 2019, in Moscow, 18-year-old student Gleb Korablyov committed suicide.
-The young man broadcast the event on his VKontakte page.
-He raised a Saiga-12K carbine to his head, shouted the phrase "nya.bye" used online by another teenager, Renata Kambolina, who had similarly committed suicide, and pulled the trigger.
+Suicide of Gleb Korablyov: On 17 October 2019 in Moscow, an 18-year-old student named Gleb Korablyov died by suicide while broadcasting the event on his VKontakte page.
+He raised a Saiga-12K carbine to his head, and shouted the phrase "Ня, пока!"
+(Nya, bye!) used online by another teenager, Renata Kambolina, who had similarly died by suicide.
 Two and a half hours later, police officers arrived at the apartment and turned off the camera.
-According to some assumptions, the cause of suicide was heart problems.
+The video was uploaded to YouTube on the 19th of October under the title "Video 1444", and stayed up for three days before being taken down.
+At the time of its takedown, it had ~150,000 views.
+The video was then subsequently reuploaded to various social media platforms, bearing the "1444" name, throughout late 2019.

-On September 13, 2021, in Zelenograd, during a live broadcast, a 17-year-old girl committed suicide while listening to the song "Numbers" by the singer LSP.
+On 13 September 2021 in Zelenograd, during a live broadcast, a 17-year-old girl committed suicide while listening to the song "Numbers" by the singer LSP.
 Footage that appeared online shows the girl sitting on the edge of a balcony railing listening to the song, then falling down.
-On September 19, her act was repeated by a 19-year-old young man from Krasnodar, who also listened to this song before committing suicide.
+On 19 September, her act was repeated by a 19-year-old man from Krasnodar, who also listened to this song before committing suicide.
 After the incident, the singer members decided to remove the song from streaming platforms.
 When searching for the song, TikTok began redirecting users to a psychological help hotline and providing recommendations on how to cope during difficult times.

+Ukraine

+On the afternoon of 2 October 2023, a double suicide occurred in Kyiv.
+An 18-year-old, Volodymyr "Vova" Polyvach, and his 17-year-old foster sister, Viktoria "Vika" Polyvach, jumped from a 24th-floor balcony while livestreaming on TikTok.
+Before committing suicide, they had posted dozens of videos on their Telegram channel.

-In United States
+United States

-On July 15, 1974, American television journalist Christine Chubbuck committed suicide during a live television broadcast.
+Suicide of Katelyn Nicole Davis: On 30 December 2016, 12-year-old Katelyn Nicole Davis hung herself on a tree during a livestream in Cedartown, Georgia.
+The video spread across social networks.

-On August 31, 2020, 33-year-old American Ronnie McNutt committed suicide during a Facebook Live broadcast.
+Suicide of Ronnie McNutt: On 31 August 2020, 33-year-old American Ronald Merle McNutt committed suicide during a Facebook Live broadcast.
 This incident became one of the most widely discussed cases of livestreamed suicide in the media.
 After this incident, public and researcher attention focused on the work of platform moderation and how videos are distributed further.

+Japan

+On 24 November 2013, a 14-year-old girl known as Rorochan_1999 took her own life during a livestream by jumping from the balcony of her apartment building.
+In 2020, the Japanese band Shinsei Kamattechan released the song “Ruru's Suicide Show on a Livestream”, inspired by the events of the livestream.

-In United Kingdom
+United Kingdom

-On March 21, 2007, Kevin Neil Witrick, a British electrical engineer, committed suicide by hanging himself in an online chat room.
+Suicide of Kevin Whitrick: On 21 March 2007, Kevin Neil Witrick, a British electrical engineer, committed suicide by hanging himself while in an online chat room.